leamas/ddupdate/README.md

 guides you through the configuration and updates several files, notably */etc/ddupdate.conf* and *~ddupdate/.netrc*.

-After running the script systemd should be configured as described in CONFIGURE.md.
+After running the script systemd should be configured as described below.

 Configuring systemd
 -------------------